 THE COLD-PIPE METHOD: The cold-pipe set up is almost the same as the hot-pipe set up…except no Bernzomatic torch.
 The heat will be supplied by the LMI heat blanket.

 Pre-Heat: Spritz or dunk the 10” x 4” x 0.090” section of the cutaway side material to wet both sides thoroughly.
-Place the wet wood into an aluminum foil envelope as shown in the LMI video on side bending. (see YouTube address above)
+Place the wet wood into an aluminum foil envelope (same as above) as shown in the LMI video on side bending.